sanctuarycomputer/studio/SHOW_AND_TELL/EXECUTION_CONTEXT_AND_CLOSURE_9_25_2019/README.md

-# Execution Context & Closure
+# Execution Context and Closure

 **Table of Contents**
 - [Overview of Execution Context](#overview-of-execution-context)